PF-Sense

 via available network ports.

-Enable the interface and give it a name, adjust the MTU to 1594.
+Enable the interface and give it a name, change the MTU to 1594.

 Then go to the firewall rules: